 - “Police misconduct” is a broad term that covers a variety of acts.
-The bottom line is that anytime an officer violates any of your constitutional or civil rights, that misconduct serves to absolve you of at least some of your criminal culpability.
+The bottom line is that anytime an officer violates any of your United States constitutional or civil rights, that misconduct serves to absolve you of at least some of your criminal culpability.

 - Oakland criminal defense attorney Jim Hammer uses his inside knowledge as a former San Francisco Deputy District Attorney to defend clients accused of violating California’s law against the unlicensed sale of firearms throughout the Bay Area, including San Francisco, Berkeley, Marin County, and San Jose.
 If you would like to schedule a consultation with Mr. Hammer, please contact him at Shouse Law Group.